phao1/hands-on-with-codecatalyst/step1/README.md

 15. After a short delay, you'll be returned to the main Workflow screen and you should see a Run listed under your workflow name.
 You'll see the run has an id, a reference to the commit id, repo and branch.
 16. Click on the id (_something like `Run-d0ca1`_), and you'll see a visual representation of the run.
 Click on the action you added
 17. Review the `Logs` section.
-18. Click on `Overiew` to return the project summary.
+18. Click on `Overview` to return the project summary.

 **Congratulations, you've created and executed your first workflow in CodeCatalyst.**